-The present committee was established at the inaugural meeting of the MCAA on the 9th August 2014, and renewed at the AGM on 17th October 2015, and again on 8th October 2016.
+The present committee was established at the inaugural meeting of the MCAA on the 9th August 2014, and renewed at the AGM each October.
 The terms of elected members run for 12 months.
-Current members are:
+Current members, elected 2017, are:

 - Vice President and Historian:

 - Facebook Admin:

 - Ventured typesetter: